SciresM/Rhydon/README.md

 # Rhydon
 Save file editor for Pokemon Red/Blue/Yellow.

-Currently (as far as I know) only supports US save files, from game cartidges, emulators, or the 3DS VC re-releases.
+Currently (as far as I know) only supports US/JP save files, from game cartidges, emulators, or the 3DS VC re-releases.

 Allows for the exporting of individual pokemon in the .pk1 format.